defensibleltd/defensible_landing/landing/static/notes.md

 Hi **Lauren**, I've been reviewing docs, web, and starting to crystallize some thinking.
 <br>
 <br>
-**TL;DR:** I need a little more time to digest + come up with something solid (I know you are on PTO Tue-Fri).
+**TL;DR:** I need a little more time to digest + come up with something solid (I know you are on PTO Tue 17th - Fri 20th Oct this week).
 The below is where I am currently at.
-I keep coming back to your basic requirements mixed with some of my own digging and the perceived "dryness" of the segment/industry + anything ROI implies dollar figures!
-Not sure how we can even allude to objective "cost savings" and "payback time" other than at least 1 customer giving us some quotable numbers around saving billable time / headcount.
-It should be noted that EfficientIP seem to have taken down their ROI calculator but their whitepaper was 50 surveys across customer base with ROI calculated over 3 year period.
-Can we quote other sources?
+I keep coming back to your basic requirements mixed with some of my own digging and the perceived "dryness" of the segment/industry (and also that **ROI** implies **dollar** figures!)
+Not sure how we can even allude to objective "cost savings" and "payback time" other than at least 1 customer giving us some quotable numbers around savings or billable time / headcount reduction.
+It should be noted that _EfficientIP_ seem to have taken down their ROI calculator (albeit their whitepaper speaks volumes).
+They had 50 surveys across their customer base with ROI calculated over a 3 year period.
+I wonder if we can find other, and more neutral sources for numbers?
 <br>
 <br>
 # Audience